carlosdp/harbor/README.md

 Sub Chains also allow for temporary chains, as in this case.
 When "always_rollback" is set to `true` on a chain link, it will "soft rollback" the chain link after complete execution, causing a rollback of that chain-link, but not the rest of the chain.
 If that chain link also has a Sub Chain, it will wait for that Sub Chain to complete before executing that soft rollback.

 ### Automatic Rollbacks of Previous Deploys
-Harbor keeps track of deployments it executes and rolls-back old deployments upon successful new deployments, automatically.
+SupplyChain keeps track of deployments it executes and rolls-back old deployments upon successful new deployments, automatically.
 Sometimes, however, you want to keep the last version of a node up (but out of the load balancer or inactive) for speedy rollbacks.
-You can tell Harbor to stop at a certain point of the chain during a rollback, and keep X previous deployments by specifying `keep: X` on a chain link.
+You can tell SupplyChain to stop at a certain point of the chain during a rollback, and keep X previous deployments by specifying `keep: X` on a chain link.
 For example, I could keep the last deploy as an active Docker container, but take it out of the load balancer, using this chain:

 ```json
 {"web-chain": [